 By any chance . . . are you trying to find a really good French-English translator?

 THEM: “Well, we work with a number of regular translators already.”

 YOU: “Okay.
 That’s fine, then.
 Just so I’ll know . . . what do you especially like about them?”

 THEM: “Like?
 I don’t know.
 They do what we need, they’re reasonable.
 We’re happy.”

 YOU: “I see.
 Well, thanks.
 Glad to meet you.
 Bye.”

 Sometimes, there isn’t an ‘in.’
-And you’ve found out in just four minutes.
-So you chalk it up, and move one.
+And you’ve learned that in just four minutes.
+So you chalk it up, and move on.
 Try again next month.

 No matter how good you are, how skillful your tactics, it is always hit or miss.

 So go at it free and easy.
 See what happens.
 Try a bunch of things.

 And meanwhile work the hell out of your referrals.